companieshouse/company-appointments-consumer/pull_request_template.md

 ### Release preparation
 - [ ] Have these changes been included in a release ticket?
 - [ ] Are changes required to the `docker-chs-development` deployment or test data?
-- [ ] Are any changes required to the environment added to `chs-configs?
+- [ ] Are any changes required to the environment added to `chs-configs`?

 ## Notes to the tester